sd2wiebe/UFOs/README.md

 ### City

 To use the City field, input the city for which you'd like to see UFO sighting data for.
-Cities must be spelt correctly, and the search field is case sensitive.
+<br>(Note: Cities must be spelt correctly, and lower-case.)</br>
 <br>ex:</br>
 <p align="center"